JanuaryLabs/serverize/src/pages/guides/deno.md

 └─── package.json
 ```

-### Understanding the `deno run` Command

-Deno has the capability to run TypeScript code directly without needing a separate build step.
-This feature significantly reduces the overall build time and makes development faster and smoother.

-This means that copying the code into the container and running it is essentially all it takes, unless you have a different setup that requires more customization.

 ## Adding a Dockerfile

 To put your Deno project in a container, you need to create a Dockerfile in your project's main folder.
 This file tells Docker how to build and run your app.